Congregate Settings

 Resources and guidance

-Outbreak definitions
+Outbreak Definitions

-For the Respiratory unspecified outbreak definition, please consult the Ministry of Health’s; Infectious Disease Protocol Appendix 1: Case Definitions and Disease-Specific Information; Disease: Respiratory Infection Outbreaks in Institutions and Public Hospitals
+For the Respiratory unspecified outbreak definition, please consult the Ministry of Health’s; Infectious Disease Protocol Appendix 1: Case Definitions and Disease-Specific Information Disease; Respiratory Infection Outbreaks in Institutions and Public Hospitals.

-For the Gastroenteritis outbreak definition, please consult the Ministry of Health’s; Recommendations for the Control of Gastroenteritis Outbreaks in Long-Term Care Homes
+For the Gastroenteritis outbreak definition, please consult the Ministry of Health’s; Infectious Disease Protocol Appendix 1: Case Definitions and Disease-Specific Information Disease; Gastroenteritis, Outbreaks in institutions and public hospitals.

-Screening and testing
+Screening and Testing

-Ottawa Public Health recommends that staff continue to self-monitor prior to entering the Long-Term Care Home Retirement Home or congregate living setting.
+Ottawa Public Health recommends that staff continue to self-monitor prior to entering the Long-Term care home, retirement home or congregate living setting.
 A self-assessment tool is available on the Ontario Health website.

 As per the latest Ministry of Health Guidance, Ottawa Public Health (OPH) would like to call attention to the recommendations regarding transfers and repatriations to Long Term Care Homes (LTCHs), Retirement Homes (RH) and congregate living settings.
 Residents are no longer required to be tested prior to or upon repatriation to their home if they do not present with symptoms.
 It is however, recommended that facilities screen the resident upon entry and act accordingly.

-*High risk settings include acute care settings such as hospitals, including complex continuing care facilities, congregate living settings, including, Long-Term Care, retirement homes, First Nation elder care lodges, group homes, shelters, hospices, correctional institutions and hospital schools.
+*High risk settings include acute care settings such as hospitals, including complex continuing care facilities; congregate living settings, including, Long-Term Care, retirement homes, First Nation elder care lodges, group homes, shelters, hospices, correctional institutions, and hospital schools.

 Hand Hygiene